Writ Petition Drafting Guide

 PETITIONER / ADVOCATE

-Writ petitions must be accompanied by an Affidavit and a set of "Annexures" (supporting documents) that are referred to in the petition.
+Writ petitions must be filed along with a supporting Affidavit and a complete set of certified documents (Annexures) supporting the facts mentioned in the petition.

 Find High Court Lawyer